3JTek/General-Assembly-Notes/module-01/the-dom.md

 # The DOM

-The Document Object Model, commonly referred to as the DOM, is an interactive representation of HTML as a collection of JavaScript objects.
+The _Document Object Model_, commonly referred to as the DOM, is an interactive representation of HTML as a collection of JavaScript objects.

-Each element in the HTML is converted into a node of the DOM \(like a branch on a tree\), with its own specific properties and methods.
+Each element in the HTML is converted into a node of the DOM (like a branch on a tree), with its own specific properties and methods.
 A `form` element will have an `onsubmit` method, and a `button` an `onclick` method, for example.

 Each element is linked to its parent via properties and methods.
 If we were to draw a diagram of the DOM, it might look a little something like this: